Byron Shire

 Byron Shire is a local government area located in the Northern Rivers region of New South Wales, Australia.
 The shire is located adjacent to the Coral Sea about 50 km south of the Queensland border.
 The shire, administered from the town of Mullumbimby, covers an area of 566.7 km2, and has existed as a local government entity since 1906.
 The shire was named for Cape Byron, itself named by Captain James Cook in May 1770 in honour of Vice-Admiral John Byron.

-Michael Lyon was first elected mayor to fill a casual vacancy on 13 May 2021 and then popularly elected at the council elections on 4 December 2021.
+Sarah Ndiaye of the Greens has served as Mayor since 2024.

 History

 Byron Shire was created on 7 March 1906 under the as one of 134 local government areas in regional New South Wales.
 On 16 May 1906, a temporary council of five members was appointed to administer it, and elections were held in November.
 On 4 December, the council convened for the first time with William Baker as its inaugural president.
 William Baker was born in Great Stanmore, England.
 His cousin, Alfred Joseph Baker was the first person to score a goal in international football against Scotland in 1870.

 On 1 July 1908, the Mullumbimby Municipality was created out of part of Byron.
 On 1 October 1980, the municipality and the shire were re-amalgamated by direction of the NSW Minister for Local Government.